o11y-weekly/o11y-weekly.github.io/_DRAFT/2024-XX-XX_OpenTelemetry_Looks_Good_To_Me_dotnet/README.md

 ## Architecture

-TODO: This demo includes 2 java services (service and client) and a postgres database to use webserver and jdbc instrumentations.
+This demo includes 2 dotnet webapi applications (service and client) and a postgres database to use webserver and custom dotnet instrumentations.

 [OpenTelemetry Collector Contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib) has been used as a [Gateway](https://opentelemetry.io/docs/collector/deployment/gateway/) and [Agent](https://opentelemetry.io/docs/collector/deployment/agent/)